Prof Stephen Milner - research

 Collaborations and networks

 I am currently involved in a collaborative research project on printed parchment books in the Renaissance which is part of the 'Books and Beasts' initiative involving colleagues at the Universities of York, TCD, UPenn and Virginia.
-Part of this work includes the co-curated exhibition 'Merchants of Print: from Venice to Manchester', which I co-curated, and rcently opened at the John Rylands Library to celebrate the 500th anniversary of the death of Aldus Manutius in 2015.
+Part of this work includes the co-curated exhibition 'Merchants of Print: from Venice to Manchester' which ran at the John Rylands Library to celebrate the 500th anniversary of the death of Aldus Manutius in 2015.

 - 2015 Katharine F. Pantzer Jr. Fellowship in Descriptive Bibliography, Houghton Library, Harvard University